• Skip to main content

 When I make this in my Instant Pot, I like to sear the meat first.
 It takes a little more time but, as I mentioned earlier, it does add some depth to the flavor.

-First, the meat is tossed in a seasoned flour which helps thicken the stew.
+First, the meat is tossed in seasoned flour which helps thicken the stew.
 Then the meat is seared.
 To do this, add about a tablespoon of olive oil to the pot and then add half of the flour-coated meat.
 Cook for a minute or two and then stir around until all sides of the meat have been browned.
 Add a little more olive oil, add the remaining meat, and repeat this process.

 You’ll notice that the pot gets very messy as the flour and meat stick to the bottom.
 Don’t worry though because you’ll deglaze the pan with the broth and all of those little bits will become part of the gravy sauce.
 Trust me, it will all work out and be delicious!

-If you don't have a pressure cooker, they can be a little intimidating at first.
+If you don't have a pressure cooker, it can be a little intimidating at first.
 I have actually heard stories of people getting one as a gift and not opening it for a year.
 Is this you??

 I'm here to encourage you to take it out of the box!
 This recipe is a great starter recipe because you can use both the sauté function and the pressure cooking function!